Skip navigation

 2. Achieve an advanced nursing degree.

 The advanced nursing degree is the basis for RNs moving into APRN positions.
-Regent’s Master of Science in Nursing – APRN degree will prepare you to specialize for Mental Health Nurse Practitioner (PMHNP).
+Regent’s Master of Science in Nursing – APRN degree can prepare you to specialize for Mental Health Nurse Practitioner (PMHNP).
 Both areas are expected to grow substantially in the coming years.

 According to the Commission on Collegiate Nursing Education (CCNE), “Students must have the opportunity to practice and develop clinical/practice competencies that are appropriate for the degree level and for the role, population focus, and/or area for which they are being prepared.”
 [3] The amount of hours expected varies based on specialization.